KayakProject/KayakProject/README.md

 ### Resources
 #### data.json:
 Stores all the data we chose for the test cases.
+Use this file if a data can have multiple states.

 #### strings.xml:
 Stores all string from the website we need.